-A burn injury can be excruciatingly painful and is one of the most dangerous types of injuries the skin can endure due to the fact that the most severe burns affect more than the outer layer of skin.
+A burn injury can be excruciatingly painful and is one of the most dangerous types of injuries the body can endure due to the fact that the most serious burns affect more than the outer layer of skin.
 Severe burns often require multiple skin grafting surgeries and victims may experience severe blood loss and dehydration as well as a higher risk of infection.
 Burn injuries can also take a great deal of time to recover from.

 If you’ve been in an accident or incident that was not your fault and sustained serious burn injuries, it may be a comfort to know that legal help is available to you.
-With the assistance of a skilled and knowledgeable Omaha, NE burn injury lawyer, you and your family might be able to recover financial costs that can help you pay for medical bills, hospital time, lost wage costs, and even additional pain and suffering costs.
+With the assistance of a skilled and knowledgeable Omaha burn injury lawyer, you and your family might be able to recover financial costs that can help you pay for medical bills, hospital time, lost wage costs, and even additional pain and suffering costs.

 First, let’s go over some of the facts about burn injuries and what you need to know about your options.